 Sanding

 Sanding the surface of the wood is an easy way to remove the topcoat of an existing stain.
-We highly recommend using 80 grit sandpaper first before moving on to the higher 120 grit and 220 grit sandpapers.
+I typically start with 80 grit sandpaper and then progress to finer 120 grit and 220 grit papers.
 You can use an orbital sander or belt sander for convenience.

-This is a good option to avoid chemicals.
-Make sure to wear a respirator since sanding almost always produces a lot of dust.
+This is a good option to avoid chemicals, but make sure to wear a respirator since sanding almost always produces a lot of dust.

 Tips and Reminders When Staining Over Already Stained Wood